 Coordinator, Emeritus College

-For lifelong learners of any age, a day full of educational activities — without the tests!
-This program is available thanks to the generous support of the Ed Greve Emeritus College endowment, Alworth Emeritus endowment and the General Emeritus endowment.
+To delight lifelong learners, St. Scholastica hosts a full day of educational activities, made possible by the Ed Greve Emeritus College endowment, the Alworth Emeritus endowment, and the General Emeritus endowment.